Shanghai Animation Film Studio: Cultural Revolution (1966–1976)

 Not until the fall of the Gang of Four in 1976, did the studio finally recover under the stabilized political situation.
-Returning animators started to work on the projects that they had left for years.
+Returning animators started to work on the projects that they had left behind for years.

 Late 20th century (1976-1999)

-In 1979, Nezha Conquers the Dragon King was made for celebrate the 30th anniversary of the founding of the People's Republic of China, it is the first full-length animation films in China.
+In 1979, Nezha Conquers the Dragon King was made to celebrate the 30th anniversary of the founding of the People's Republic of China.
+It was the first full-length animation film in China.

 The first puppet series, The Story of Afanti, was published in 1980 and vividly depicts a legendary figure of the Xinjiang Uygur ethnic group, Afanti.
 And then spread overseas.

-In 1981, the Three Monks, based on a Chinese folk proverb, was published by The Shanghai Fine Arts Film Studio and won the first Golden Rooster Award for Chinese film in 1980.
+In 1981, Three Monks, based on a Chinese folk proverb, was published by The Shanghai Fine Arts Film Studio and won the first Golden Rooster Award for Chinese film in 1980.

-In 1984, Shanghai Animation Film Studio adjusted the leadership, Yan Dingxian as director, Te Wei as a consultant.
+In 1984, Shanghai Animation Film Studio adjusted the leadership, with Yan Dingxian as director and Te Wei as a consultant.
 The focus of this period was on a series of fine art films.
-For example, the first paper-cut series Calabash Brothers, the 13-episode animated series The Dirty King's Adventures, the animated series Shuke and Beta and The Rubik's Cube Tower were also important works of this period.
+For example, the first paper-cut series Calabash Brothers, the 13-episode animated series The Dirty King's Adventures, the animated series Shuke and Beta, and The Rubik's Cube Tower were also important works of this period.
 Subsequently, Zhou Keqin and Chang Guangxi successively held the post of factory director.